Kangasala: Observation towers

 The artists' descriptions of Kangasala lured more and more travelers to the parish.
 People had to climb high, even up the trees, to be able to see the views.
 Although the ridgetops were relatively treeless at that time – because of the sawmill industry's great demand for wood – the construction of observation towers was considered necessary to provide new viewpoints.
 Many lookout spots (except Kuohunharju) got their own observation towers in the 1880s or 1890s.
 The first observation tower was built on Keisarinharju in 1881.
 A panoramic pavilion had been built there at the time of the visit of Alexander I, but it had already vanished by the 1850s.
 The towers at Haralanharju and Keisarinharju were destroyed by an arsonist in 2006 and 2007.
 Now only the towers at Vehoniemenharju and Kirkkoharju remain, but plans were in progress for rebuilding both towers within a year of the first arson.
+The Haralanharju tower was rebuilt and finished in 2008, however the Keisarinharju tower was never built into its original height.
+Instead a shorter observation spot known as Keisarinportaat was built on its place.

 The ridges of Kangasala and Tampere are part of the same ridge formation.
 Travelers often used to visit both the ridges of Kangasala and Pyynikinharju (Pyynikki Ridge) in Tampere.
 Together, they were the most popular tourist attractions in Western Finland.
 In 1890, approximately 800 visitors came to Kangasala, 1,200–1,400 visited Pyynikki, and Imatra, the most popular tourist attraction in Finland at the time, was a destination for about 5,000 tourists.

 The ideological conceptions created by the artist had a great influence on the Finnish sense of nationality, as had picture postcards and the lake views from the observation towers.
 When the period of Russification began at the end of the 19th-century, Finnish nature worked as an upbringing force for national self-esteem and as a unifier of Finnish culture.
 Kangasala played a role in that development.